 For two Scenarios to share Datafeed values, one Scenario must have a dependency on another.
 For example if Scenario 1 has a dependency on Scenario 2, at runtime Scenario 1 (which we refer to as the Target Scenario) will then inherit Datafeed values from Scenario 2 (which we refer to as the Source Scenario).

-Dependencies between Scenarios in SyncroSim can be managed using either the Library Explorer, the Command Line Console, or the Syncrosim R package.
+Dependencies between Scenarios in SyncroSim can be managed using either the Library Explorer, the Command Line Console, the SyncroSim R Package, or the SyncroSim Python Package.
 This article describes how to manage Dependencies using the Library Explorer.

 To create a dependency between two Scenarios, in the Library Explorer use the mouse to drag the Source Scenario onto the Target Scenario.
 The Target Scenario will then inherit Datafeed values from the Source Scenario.